letakeane/emotican-app/README.md

 ## Resources
   - [Microsoft Cognitive Services Emotion API](https://azure.microsoft.com/en-us/services/cognitive-services/emotion/)

+## Acknowledgements
-  - Many thanks also to MDN, StackOverflow, my instructors, Jeff Duke for kindly doing PR reviews and giving me industry-level production insights, and the whole of the 1701-FE cohort for cheering me on, debugging issues, and loaning me their faces throughout the build of *emotican* v1 <3
+  Many thanks to MDN, StackOverflow, my instructors, Jeff Duke for kindly doing PR reviews and giving me industry-level production insights, and the whole of the 1701-FE cohort for cheering me on, debugging issues, and loaning me their faces throughout the build of *emotican* v1 <3